SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/use-case-prometheus.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-If you're using Prometheus, a popular tool for monitoring app performance, to collect metrics, it can be challenging to visualize and analyze that data in a single location.
+Prometheus is a popular tool for monitoring app performance.
+If you're using Prometheus to collect metrics, it can be challenging to visualize and analyze that data in a single location.
 You can use our OpenTelemetry Collector to import your Prometheus-formatted metrics into Sumo Logic and create a custom dashboard for them.

 This diagram shows the flow of metrics data from a custom application which has been instrumented to provide Prometheus-formatted metrics.